andyauvn/Booktopia_Clone/README.md

 2.  **Shopping Cart & Checkout:** Add/remove items from the cart and complete secure purchases using simulated or integrated online payment.
 3.  **Order Tracking:** Users can view the real-time status and delivery progress of their orders.
 4.  **Wishlist Management:** Users can save books for later purchase in their personal wishlist.
+5.  **Product Reviews:** Submit ratings and comments on purchased books.

 ### Admin Features
-1.  **Inventory Management:** Admins can add new books, update stock levels, and modify book details (title, price, description).
+1.  **Inventory Management:** Admins can add new books, update stock levels, and modify book details (including special pricing and internal costs).
 2.  **Sales & Analytics:** Track total sales, view order history, and monitor sales trends.
-3.  **User Management:** Ability to view, edit, or deactivate user accounts.
+3.  **User Management & Moderation:** Ability to view, edit, or deactivate user accounts and approve submitted product reviews.

 ---